-Denise, from Kennington, joined the magazine journalism summer course in 2008 having just finished university.
-She stayed on after the summer and worked her way up to Editor, leaving in 2010 to begin employment as an Editorial Assistant on a magazine.
+Denise, from Kennington, joined the magazine journalism summer course having just finished university.
+She stayed on after the summer and worked her way up to Editor, eventually leaving to begin employment as an Editorial Assistant on a magazine.

 ‘I always felt that journalism would be my thing, so when my friend told me about the Futureversity magazine I couldn’t wait to get started.
 I’d just finished uni and was unemployed so I really needed a new challenge.
 Everyone at Futureversity was really friendly and welcoming which just made me want to do it even more.
 I loved it!